gozsari/SLPred/README.md

 * **cd SLPred/ncbi-blast** (navigate ncbi-blast folder which is aldready inside SLPred)
 * **chmod 777 psiblast** (give necessary permissions to use psiblast command inside the code)
 * **cd ..** (navigate back to SLPred folder)
-* Put the fasta file (that you want to take predictions) under the folder **input_files/fasta_files**.
-Fasta file may contain any number of sequences.

 ## Input file

 * The input file must be located under **input_files/fasta_files** folder.
 * It must be in fasta format
 * A sample is also given as **input_files/fasta_files/input.fasta**

 ## Explanation of Parameters

 * **--file**: this is the file name of the fasta file.
 For example if fasta file name is **input.fasta**, this argument must be just **input**

 ### The command to run SLPred is as follows: